o-ran-sc/nonrtric/docs/api-docs.rst

    :depth: 3
    :local:

-The Non-RT RIC consists of two parts, described in the sections below:
+The Non-RT RIC consists of three parts, described in the sections below:
  * The Policy Agent
  * The SDNC A1 Controller
+ * The rAPP Catalogue

 Policy Agent